bhamelin0/Schedule-Of-Investments-Parser/README.md

 ### Installing

 This project requires an OpenAI API key to run.
-This can be configured by adding a `.env` file to root.
+This can be configured by adding a `.env` file to the root folder.
 ```
 API_KEY = "{Your_Api_Key}"
 ```